hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 However, it is nice to have you here.
 We have just created a red/databases group and there is also an ODBC red in case it is of your interest.

 [8:42:21](#HoK6IkFKKERsqd2XQNc2XZq8JPR6L2jL4cRrVkm6AY4) <hiiamboris (NOT THIS ONE)>:
-@GiuseppeChillemi no idea why it always gets pushed back Ì†ΩÌ∏Ö but you can probably write something supportive in #4854 ticket.
+@GiuseppeChillemi no idea why it always gets pushed back üòÖ but you can probably write something supportive in #4854 ticket.

 ## 7-Apr-2022